Zilliqa/Scilla-Cookbook/docs/tutorials/interaction-tutorials/incrementing-button-interaction/deploy-contract.md

 ---
 # Deploy Contract

-Review the javascript that defines [deployContract.js](https://github.com/Zilliqa/Zilliqa-JavaScript-Library-Examples/blob/master/node/deployContract.js)
+Review the Javascript that defines [deployContract.js](https://github.com/Zilliqa/Zilliqa-JavaScript-Library-Examples/blob/master/node/deployContract.js)

 ## Deploy button Contract

 Using the deployContract.js file defined in Zilliqa-JS we have the ability to deploy a contract to a network.
-We provide a private key of the address which is deploying, the previous network configuration to estabilish a connection, in our case this is testnet, but could be mainnet or isolated enviroment.
+We provide a private key of the address which is deploying, the previous network configuration to establish a connection, in our case this is testnet, but could be mainnet or isolated environment.

 We refactor the `deployContract.js` method to fit our usecase.